 In our case, we had pushed that limitation and were subject to the cancellation of both our lines.
 So much for “unlimited” everything.

-The basic “One” plan caters mostly to travelers in North America, but it does work elsewhere.
+The Magenta plan caters mostly to travelers in North America, but it does work elsewhere.
 To get a feel for the value of this plan to the international traveler, I went to Germany for two weeks.
-I thought about upgrading my plan to the “Plus International” for the month, but I figured I could get by with the local Wi-Fi.
+I thought about upgrading my plan to “Magenta Plus” for the month, but I figured I could get by with the local Wi-Fi if necessary.

 Shortly after arriving in Frankfurt I noticed some obvious limitations of the plan.
 The data worked, but it was painfully slow.
-I didn’t get a proper measurement, but it certainly felt slower than 3G.
-T-Mobile states that speeds are an average of 128k per minute abroad, which seems accurate.
+I didn’t get a proper measurement, but it certainly felt much slower than usual.
+T-Mobile states that speeds are an average of 128Kbps abroad, which seems accurate.
 I had no problems getting a connection in Frankfurt, Nuremberg, and Berlin.

 For some reason, though, I had no data in Munich.
 It didn’t work there at all.
 Texting still worked fine, but I knew I didn’t have the right plan to be making affordable calls via the network.
-Upgrading to the “One Plus International” plan would have covered me, but instead, I just called home over Wi-Fi using Messenger and WhatsApp without any problems.
+Instead, I just called home over Wi-Fi using Messenger and WhatsApp without any problems.
 I was able to make calls with both apps using cellular data in Nuremberg and Berlin.